 AeroScout tags operate only in 802.11b/g mode.
 Therefore, network administrators who use the AeroScout tags must configure at least one radio on APs that are expected to detect tags in either 802.11b/g or 802.11b/g/n mode.
-The radios configured in 2.4 GHz IEEE 802.11n mode or any of the 5 GHz modes cannot detect AeroScout tags.
+The radios configured in 2.4 GHz IEEE 802.11n mode cannot detect AeroScout tags.